SailGP: Racing

 The F50 boats used in the competition are one-design boats maintained and operated by SailGP.
 Technical information is also shared between teams, which includes large amounts of data collected using Oracle hardware and software systems.
 This is intended to prevent secret "arms races" that the organizers believe dominate the America's Cup and to ensure that the outcomes of races are determined by skill and ability, and not technology.

-Each SailGP event consists of two days of competitive racing.
-The first day has three fleet races, while the second day has two fleet races and a match race final.
+Event format

+Each Sail Grand Prix is contested over two days and typically consists of a series of fleet races followed by an event or season final.
+Results from each event contribute to the overall season standings, which determine qualification for the season final.

+Fleet races

+Each SailGP event begins with a set of up-to seven fleet races, typically involving all competing teams racing simultaneously on a short, stadium-style course.
+These races determine the ranking of teams for progression into the event final and contribute to the season championship standings.

+Event final

+At the conclusion of the fleet races, the top teams on cumulative points advance to the event final.
+The event final is a winner-take-all race, usually contested by three teams, in which the event podium is decided irrespective of points earned earlier in the event.

+Season final

-The final race of the season is a match race between the highest-scoring crews over the season, with the winner earning a US$1 million prize.
-In the 2019 SailGP championship, the two highest-ranking teams in the event leaderboard qualified for the final; in the 2021-22 SailGP championship, the three highest-ranking teams in the event leaderboard qualified for the final.
+The final race of the season is a winner takes all grand final race between the three highest-ranked crews on the season standings.
+The winner of the season final is crowned the overall season champion, regardless of cumulative points earned earlier in the season.
+During the inaugual SailGP championship, the event and season finals were raced as a match race between just the two highest-ranked teams.

 Scoring System

 During a season, teams are awarded both event points (following each race) and season points (at the end of each event).
-Since the 2024-2025 season, when the league exceeded ten teams for the first time, the points system has been updated to only award points to the top ten teams in both the event and season standings.
+Since the 2024–2025 season, when the league exceeded ten teams for the first time, the points system has been updated to only award points to the top ten teams in both the event and season standings.